najgel/terraform-azurerm-integration-account/README.md

+# terraform-azurerm-integration-account

-## Create an Hybrid Connection in Azure
+## Create an  Integration Account in Azure

 This terraform module deploys an empty Integration Account in Azure.